Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Discussion

-Self-testing of entangled states is another topic that has practical significance; for instance, it provides a device-independent means of certifying quantum devices.
+Self-testing of entangled states is another topic that has practical significance, insofar as it provides a means of certifying quantum devices.
 It is crucial, therefore, that we properly understand what, precisely, is certified in a self-testing experiment.
-Our resource-theoretic reframing of self-testing brings clarity to this question (by establishing the freedom up to which a state may be identified by self-testing), and has allowed us to identify and explain certain assumptions that have been present in the literature (e.g., the restriction to a set of pure bipartite entangled states of a fixed Schmidt rank).
-In addition, our new approach to self-testing proves to be applicable also to mixed states.
-Contending with mixed states is important for experimental implementations of self-testing, because the ideal of purity is never achieved in the laboratory.
-Hence, our results may shed light on how to achieve noise-robustness in self-testing protocols.
-Finally, our approach to self-testing also opens the door to exploring relaxations of the notion of certification of quantum devices: consider the case of a box that does not self-test a state, i.e., the case where there is no unique least equivalence class of states that can yield the box under LOSR processing.
-In the conventional approach, such a box would be disregarded since it is deemed not to be useful for device certification.
-However, in our approach, it is natural to tolerate such nonuniqueness and to focus on characterizing \textit{the set of states} that can yield the given box under LOSR processing.
-Cases of nonuniqueness will of course imply more uncertainty about the identity of the device than if self-testing were possible, but they can nonetheless provide a kind of noisy certification: the more constrained the set one identifies, the less uncertainty one has about the quantum device.
+Our resource-theoretic reframing of self-testing brings additional clarity to this question, by establishing the freedom up to which a state may be identified by self-testing. pure bipartite entangled states of a fixed Schmidt rank).
+In addition, our new approach shows that certain mixed states can be self-tested.
+This sets the stage for investigations of the possibility of self-testing for more general classes of mixed states, a topic that is important for experimental implementations of self-testing, where the ideal of purity can never be fully achieved.
+Our approach also shows that certain {\em convexly nonextremal} boxes can self-test a particular entangled state, thereby expanding the scope of possibilities for achieving such a certification.